 Economic Growth and Lawson Boom

 After recovering from 1981 recession, the UK experienced a long period of economic expansion.
-Towards the end of the 1980s, the growth rate reached record post-war levels (over 2% quarterly growth – equivalent to 8% 12 month growth).
+Towards the end of the 1980s, the growth rate reached record post-war levels (over 2% quarterly growth – equivalent to 8% 12-month growth).

-See Lawson Boom
+- See more details at: Lawson Boom

 - Growth of real incomes for higher earners

 - Growth in the number of households exceeding the growth in supply.

 - Growth in the mortgage industry with banking deregulation enabling more mortgages to be made available.